![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 absolute file, and then add this to a regional average of anomalies calculated from the gridded

 data.
-If a regional average is required, users should calculate a regional average time series in
+If a regional average is required, users should calculate a regional average time series of

-anomalies, then average the absolute file for the same region, and lastly add the average derived to
+anomalies, then average the absolute file for the same region, and lastly add the absolute average

-each of the values in the time series.
+to each of the values in the anomaly time series.
 Do NOT add the absolute values to every grid box in

 each monthly field and then calculate large-scale averages.